sap-tutorials/Tutorials/tutorials/ai-core-metrics/ai-core-metrics.md

 [OPTION BEGIN [SAP AI Launchpad]]

 In the `ML Operations` app, choose `Executions`.
-Navigate to your execution and choose the `Metrics Resource` tab.
+Navigate to your execution and choose the `Metric Resources` tab.

 !![image](img/ail/locate.png)